true-async/php-true-async-rfc/true-async-api-rfc.md

 Once the `True Async API` receives a fixed binary version, subsequent changes will be governed by a separate document.

+## Proposed PHP Version(s)

+PHP 8.5

+It is proposed to approve the principles of this `RFC` for the next `PHP` version, and to consider the `PHP` changes as separate `PRs`, the order of which will be determined by agreement.

 ## References
 - Zend Async API implementation files: https://github.com/true-async/php-src/tree/true-async-api
 - General changes to PHP functions + Async API: https://github.com/true-async/php-src/tree/true-async